PythonMLlearner/Stock_Price_Prediction/README.md

 ### Approach:
              Our approach to for this project consist of major steps:
                  1. Dataset creation
                  2. Implementation of algorithm

 ### Dataset creation:
              For data collection I used yahoo finance.
-Yahoo Finance is a database with stock prices for various companies.
-The stock data obtained from yahoo contains the following parameters:
+Yahoo Finance is a database with stock prices for various companies.The stock data obtained from yahoo contains the following parameters:

                    *  •	Date
                    *  •	Open
                    *  •	High
                    *  •	Low
                    *  •	Close
                    *  •	Adj Close
                    *  •	Volume
            I took the daily closing values of each of the stock as the stock value for a day.

 ### Algorithm: